ninjaraushan/app/Terraform-AZURE-Services-Creation/4-Create-AKS-Cluster-IAM-Roles.md

 The Terraform `main.tf` will do a few things:
 - Use the `azurerm_kubernetes_cluster` Terraform resource to AKS Cluster
 - Use the `azurerm_role_assignment` Terraform resource to create the two neccessary role assignments
-- Use the `uksouth` region, but feel free to change that if you'd like
+- Use the `eastus` region, but feel free to change that if you'd like

 2. Create the bucket by running the following:
 - `terraform init` - To initialize the working directory and pull down the provider